 Year 1 Intent

-Our curriculum is supported by the teaching of basic skills, knowledge, concepts and values, however, communication is an underpinning element to our children’s education.
-It has been developed in line with the school’s philosophy of a book rich environment.
+Our curriculum is supported by the teaching of basic skills, knowledge, concepts and values.
+Communication is an underpinning element in our children’s education.
+It has been developed in line with the school’s philosophy of a book-rich environment.

 Year 1 Implementation